Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

 - Decreases the amount of stress placed on the knees and hips and elevates your knees and shins

-Start in a seated Bound Angle Pose and have at least one rolled or narrowly folded blanket within reach.
-Place the center of the blanket on the inner edges of your feet, then wrap it around your outer ankles and draw it under the ankles and calves to support the opening of your legs.
-Walk your arms behind you to slowly lower the spine onto the mat.
-If you feel any pinching in your low back, come back up and adjust slide your ankles further away from you.
-This will alleviate the pressure of the pull on the psoas on the low back.
-You can bring the rolled edge of another blanket behind your neck to support your cervical spine.
-Stay here for up to 5 minutes.
+How to: Start in a seated Bound Angle Pose and have at least one rolled or narrowly folded blanket within reach.
+Place the center of the blanket on your inner ankles, then wrap it around your outer ankles and draw it under your calves and tuck it in place to support the shape of your legs.
+Place your hands on the mat behind you and slowly lower your spine onto the mat.
+If you feel any pinching in your low back, slowly come back up and slide your ankles further away from you to alleviate the pressure Stay in Reclining Bound Angle Pose for up to 5 minutes.

 Why it helps: